 - “The Incredible Shrinking ‘Interest in Land’: An Alberta Perspective” (2010) 8:4 Federated Press: Commercial Litigation

 - “Historic Defamation Decision Recognizes New Defence: Responsible Communications on Matters of Public Interest” (2010) 4:1 McCarthy Tétrault Litigation Co-Counsel.

 - Co-authored with Mendy Chernos: “Alberta Court of Appeal Extends Judicial Deference to Securities Commission” (2009) 4:2 McCarthy Tétrault Co-Counsel: Business Law Quarterly

 - “The Responsibility to Protect Humanity from Genocide and the Coming End of U.N.
 Charter Absolutism: Moral, Legal and Political Implications” (2008) 45 Osgoode Hall Law Journal 855 [Abstract].

 - “The Impact of ‘Charter Values’ and Campbell v.
 Jones: Is it Now Easier to Establish Qualified Privilege against Defamation?”
 (2006) 29 Dalhousie Law Journal

 - “Has ‘Trial by Unsurprise’ Gone Too Far?
 The Case for Delayed Disclosure of Surveillance Videos” (2005) 31:2 Manitoba Law Journal This work was cited under Rule 30 in Garry Watson, Holmested and Watson: Ontario Civil Procedure (Toronto: Carswell, 1984-looseleaf).

-Geoffrey is a member of the Law Society of Alberta, Law Society of Ontario and Alberta Civil Trial Lawyers Association.
+Geoffrey is a member of the Law Society of Alberta and Alberta Civil Trial Lawyers Association.